Rame Head: Rame Head in modern times

 Around the head, Dartmoor ponies are kept to graze.
 This area is also frequented by deer, sheep and cattle which can often be viewed from the sea.
 Due to its exceptionally high and panoramic vantage point, there is a volunteer National Coastwatch Institution lookout on the top of the headland (next to the car park).
 Rame Head is a part of Mount Edgcumbe House and Country Park which is jointly owned and run by Cornwall Council and Plymouth City Council.

 The headland is prominent to sailors and fishermen leaving Plymouth through Plymouth Sound.
 It is often the last piece of land they see leaving England, and the first they see when returning home; Rame Head thus appears in the sea shanty "Spanish Ladies".

 The headland forms part of Rame Head & Whitsand Bay SSSI (Site of Special Scientific Interest), noted for its geological as well as biological interest.
 The SSSI contains 2 species on the Red Data Book of rare and endangered plant species; early meadow-grass (poa infirma) and slender bird’s-foot-trefoil (from the lotus genus).
+Both the National Trust and the Ministry of Defence own land within Rame Head & Whitsand Bay SSSI (the protected area includes part of the military training area called Tregantle Ranges).